December 5, 2007

 After a ninety-minute drive, the shooter arrived at New Life.
 He found a parking spot.
 He also, likely, saw the police cruiser parked in front of the church; security had been increased after the YWAM gunman got away the night before.
 So he sat in his car, waiting.

 His phone rang.
-It was his “friend” from his days at YWAM (she barely ever considered him an acquaintance, but he had always exaggerated their closeness.)
+It was his “friend” from his days at YWAM (a girl who barely even considered him an acquaintance, but also knew that he had no real friends, and so tended to exaggerate their closeness.)
 She had a missed call from him the day before, just a few minutes before she heard about the YWAM shooting.
 Now she was calling back, to see if he knew anything about it.

 They talked for 29 minutes, what amounted to “a philosophical discussion about the craziness of society.”
 She asked him if he’d heard what had happened at their old school, and he said yes, he had — in fact, he had been “researching kids who do that.”
 Stuff like Columbine.
 “It’s crazy… like the Omaha shooting last week,” he said.
 “I don’t understand what the world’s coming to.”
 He lingered on how the attacks seemed to come in waves, tying YWAM to Westroads.
 “I can’t believe it, one after another.
 I was studying that.”